Dear Crusader Family,

 High School students interested in school athletics must be eligible under the rules of the Washington Interscholastic Athletic Association (www.wiaa.com) and NWC policies and procedures for Athletic Eligibility.
 For more information about these guidelines and eligibility, please contact Aaron Spuler, Athletic Director at 238-4005 ext.
 134.

-All NWC high school, middle school and elementary athletes will need to have a current Athletic Physical, that is good for the length of the athletic activities season, before allowed to practice.
-The athlete must also have registered her on FamilyID and the athletic fee must be paid before the first athletic competition.
+All NWC high school, middle school and elementary athletes will be asked to have a current Athletic Physical before allowed to practice.
+The appropriate athletic fee must be paid before the first athletic competition.